Dann00CS/ThrasherChromeExtension/README.md

 Google Chrome Extension for Thrasher Magazine

 Personal development in a Chrome Extension based in Thrasher Magazine videos.
-It shows the last videos and by clicking on them, it redirects to Thrasher website to watch it.
+It shows the last videos and by clicking on one, it redirects to Thrasher website to watch it.

 Developed in Python and JavaScript.